Organize & Use Your Dental Insurance

 When planning treatment and procedures, it’s important to know what costs your benefits cover.
 Are you part of a Delta Dental Premier® or PPOTM plan?
 What about your deductible or annual maximum?

-Dental Insurance Bonus: At Delta Dental we want you to get your preventive dental services.
+Dental Insurance Bonus: At Delta Dental, we want you to make your preventive dental appointments.
 When you get regular checkups and cleanings, you can reduce your dental risk for more costly services.
-Plus most preventive services such as exams, cleanings and x-rays are usually covered at 100 percent with little to no cost to you!
+Plus, most preventive services such as exams, cleanings and x-rays are usually covered at 100 percent with little to no cost to you!

-Having dental benefits is important, but organizing and actually using your dental insurance is critical in maintaining oral health.
+Having dental benefits is important but actually using your dental insurance is critical in maintaining oral health.

 Looking for more on benefits?
 Check out: